Azure/bicep-registry-modules/avm/ptn/aca-lza/hosting-environment/README.md

 ### Parameter: `applicationGatewayFqdn`

 The FQDN of the Application Gateway.
 Required and must match if the TLS Certificate is provided.
 Default is empty.

 - Required: No
 - Type: string
-- Default: `''`

-### Parameter: `base64Certificate`

-The base64 encoded certificate to use for Application Gateway certificate.
-If this is provided, the certificate will be added to the Key Vault and assigned to the Application Gateway listener.
-Default is empty.

-- Required: No
-- Type: string